lxc/terraform-provider-incus/docs/resources/image.md

 ## Argument Reference

+* `source_file` - *Optional* - The image file from the local file system from which the image will be created.
+See reference below.

 * `source_image` - *Optional* - The source image from which the image will be created.
 See reference below.

 * `source_instance` - *Optional* - The source instance from which the image will be created.
 See reference below.

 * `aliases` - *Optional* - A list of aliases to assign to the image after pulling.

 * `project` - *Optional* - Name of the project where the image will be stored.

 * `remote` - *Optional* - The remote in which the resource will be created.
 If not provided, the provider's default remote will be used.

+The `source_file` block supports:

+* `data_path` - **Required** - Either the path of an [unified image](https://linuxcontainers.org/incus/docs/main/reference/image_format/#image-format-unified)
+  or the rootfs tarball of a [split image](https://linuxcontainers.org/incus/docs/main/reference/image_format/#image-format-split), depending on
+  `metadata_path` being provided or not.

+* `metadata_path` - *Optional* - Path to the metadata tarball of a [split image](https://linuxcontainers.org/incus/docs/main/reference/image_format/#image-format-split).

 The `source_image` block supports: